AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/facade-configuration.md

 </virtualType>
 ```

-Pay attention, that you must always specify the default handler.
-In the example it is config reader for Braintree:
+You must always specify the default handler.
+In this example it is the config reader for Braintree:

 ```xml
 <virtualType name="BraintreeConfigValueHandler" type="Magento\Payment\Gateway\Config\ConfigValueHandler">